Metaverse

+A metaverse is a virtual world in which users interact while represented by avatars, typically in a 3D display, with the experience focused on social and economic connection.

-In science fiction, the "metaverse" is a hypothetical iteration of the Internet as a single, universal, and immersive virtual world that is facilitated by the use of virtual reality (VR) and augmented reality (AR) headsets.
-In colloquial usage, a "metaverse" is a network of 3D virtual worlds focused on social and economic connection.
+The term metaverse originated in the 1992 science fiction novel Snow Crash as a portmanteau of "meta" and "universe".
+In Snow Crash, the metaverse is envisioned as a version of the Internet that is a single, universal, and immersive virtual world, facilitated by the use of virtual reality (VR) and augmented reality (AR) headsets.

-The term "metaverse" originated in the 1992 science fiction novel Snow Crash as a portmanteau of "meta" and "universe".
-Metaverse development is often linked to advancing virtual reality technology due to the increasing demands for immersion.
-Recent interest in metaverse development is influenced by Web3, a concept for a decentralized iteration of the internet.
-Web3 and metaverse have been used as buzzwords to exaggerate the development progress of various related technologies and projects for public relations purposes.
+The term "metaverse" is often linked to virtual reality technology, and beginning in the early 2020s, with Web3.
+The term has been used as a buzzword by companies to exaggerate the development progress of various related technologies and projects for public relations purposes.
 Information privacy, user addiction, and user safety are concerns within the metaverse, stemming from challenges facing the social media and video game industries as a whole.